-In accordance with FASB ASC 470, "Debt - Debt with Conversion and Other Options" ("ASC Topic 470") and FASB ASC 820, Fair Value Measurements and Disclosures ("ASC Topic 820"), we re-measured the fair value of our warrants that were recorded at their fair value and recognized as liabilities as of March 31, 2019 and 2018.
-For the three months ended March 31, 2019 and 2018 there was no gain or loss and a gain of \$1, respectively associated with warrants.
+In accordance with FASB ASC 470, "Debt - Debt with Conversion and Other Options" ("ASC Topic 470") and FASB ASC 820, Fair Value Measurements and Disclosures ("ASC Topic 820"), we re-measured the fair value of our warrants that were recorded at their fair value and recognized as liabilities.
+For the three and six months ended June 30, 2019, there was no gain or loss associated with warrants.
+For the three and six months ended June 30, 2018, \$23 and \$22 was recognized in other expenses.
+All such warrants have expired in February and April 2019.